-Whenever possible use the automatic built in charge of the converter system for charging.
+Whenever possible use the automatic built in converter system for charging.
 The charging circuit automatically controls the current, reducing it as the battery increases in charge.

 At service stations make certain they give your battery a slow charge because quick charges will drastically shorten the life of the battery, as will allowing repeated complete discharges.